The Prospector EP50 (Black)

 Features

-Made with 10mm EVA foam and 3mm thick spacer mesh.
+Helps to transfer load through to your hips.
+Made with 7mm EVA foam and 3mm thick spacer mesh.

 Removable frame sheet made of 1mm thick plastic with a sewn-in 12mm / ½" alloy bar.
-The frame for a medium torso length weighs 91g of plastic, and 58g of alloy.
+The frame for a Medium torso length weighs 150g

 Uses shaped 8mm closed cell foam.
 Can be removed when the pack is empty for a 25g weight reduction.